tttor/ctrl-foundation/method/actor-critic/qprop_gu_2017.md

   * improves stability over deep deterministic policy gradient (DDPG)

 ## background
-* benefits of DDPG are
+* DDPG
-  * does not rely on high variance REINFORCE gradients and
+  * (+) does not rely on high variance REINFORCE gradients and
-  * is trainable on off-policy, hence more sample-efficient than policy gradient methods
+  * (+) trainable on off-policy, hence more sample-efficient than policy gradient methods
+  * (-) use of a biased policy gradient estimator makes analyzing its convergence and stability properties difficult

 ## comment
 * vs GAE, PPO?